Lebanese Amaranth Greens from Amne

-Speaking to Amne last week about cooking young amaranth from Joe’s Garden, she tells me she has 3 traditional dishes we could share with customers, things she has made recently at the farm gate cooking demos.
-But it’s hard to narrow it down so soon.
+A spring or two ago we were lucky enough to speak with local Coburg resident, Amne, after her cooking demonstration at Joe’s Garden.
+She told me she has 3 traditional dishes for young amaranth, or Etayfe in Arabic, that we could share with customers.
+But which one should we share with you?
 I ask her which is her favourite.
 “Everyone always loves the tomato dish, they’re always wanting more“, she says, “but when I cook, I cook with my whole heart, so I will tell you all three!“ Well, when you put it like that, Amne!

 Amaranth braised with tomato and coriander

 Take the leaves off the amaranth stems and wash them well to remove any dirt.
 Chop them up a little, it doesn’t need to be fine.
 In fact if they leaves are small they can remain whole, otherwise a rough 1cm chop is good.

 Heat some vegetable oil in a pan or heavy based pot, and gently sauté the chopped onion.
 When the onion is getting towards golden, add garlic and fresh coriander and stir for a few seconds.
 Add the diced (and peeled) tomatoes, the chopped amaranth and a pinch of salt, then simmer for 5 minutes.

 Add a drizzle of fresh olive oil just before you turn off the heat, to make it all taste extra wonderful.
 Enjoy with fresh bread (homemade Lebanese pide of course), and fresh radishes and onion on the side.

 Amaranth and Burghul two ways

 Wash and chop the amaranth as above.
 You can also include some of the soft lower stem here, but not the top of the stem as it will be too tough.